-The comprehensive interagency water and sewer planning process summarized above and detailed in the Water and Sewer Plan is designed to ensure that wastewater treatment capacity is adequate for existing and future growth.
+The comprehensive interagency water and sewer planning process discussed in this Plan and detailed in the Water and Sewer Plan is designed to ensure that wastewater treatment capacity is adequate for existing and future growth.
 WSSC periodically assesses water supply and demand projections based on planned growth to ensure this adequacy.

 Appendices 4 and 6 of this Plan contain graphics and tables from the Water and Sewer Plan and WSSC projections, respectively, comparing projected sewerage system needs with sewage treatment capacity.
-Projections indicate that capacity is adequate for existing needs and at least to the planning horizon of 2030, including a six million gallon per day expansion of the Seneca WWTP that is currently underway.
+Projections indicate that capacity is adequate for existing needs and at least to the planning horizon of 2030, including a six million gallon per day expansion of the Seneca Wastewater Treatment Plant (WWTP) that is currently underway.
 (See Chapter 4 of the Ten-Year Comprehensive Water Supply and Sewerage Systems Plan.)